danikaze/ascii-ui/README.md

 ![Input Widget demo](assets/demo-input.gif)

-You can check some prepared examples [https://terminal-in-canvas.danikaze.com](already deployed here), and [examples](check their code) to see how to use the library.
+You can check some prepared examples [already deployed here](https://terminal-in-canvas.danikaze.com), and [check their code](./examples) to see how to use the library.

 This examples can be built with the `npm run examples` or `yarn examples` command, or just be deployed in the development server via `npm run start` or `yarn start`.

-Also, you can check the [docs](api documentation here), if you want to know more details about the library usage.
+Also, you can check the [api documentation here](./docs), if you want to know more details about the library usage.

 ## Changelog